xndrmcw/welcome/content/post/animating_hugo_navbar/index.md

           animation: wobble 2s cubic-bezier(0.83, 0, 0.17, 1) both;
         }

-If you want a different effect than the one I used, just swap <p> style ="font-family:dm mono,monospace;color: #2196ba;font-size: .8rem;background-color: #fff""wobble"</p> for the effect you'd like!
-If you'd like the animation to be shorter/longer, change 2s to be 1s, or 10s.
-I'm not quite sure what both does (the other two options are forward and backward), so just leave 'both' alone, unless you know what you're doing.
+If you want a different effect than the one I used, just swap `wobble` for the effect you'd like!
+If you'd like the animation to be shorter/longer, change `2s`.
+I'm not quite sure what `both` does (the other two options are forward and backward), so just leave it alone unless you know what you're doing (I certainly don't).

 ## 7
 Lovely!
 Save your work, and open GitHub desktop, and push your changes to origin.
 Navigate over to your netlify/deploy page, and wait for your homepage to update.